-February 21-22, Days 7 and 8: The Central Serengeti.
+February 21-22, Days 5 and 6: The Central Serengeti.
 At 5,675 square miles, the Serengeti is a vast preserve-larger than the entire state of Connecticut!
-With a further 3,200 square miles protected in the surrounding Ngorongoro Conservation Area, the total is as large as Vermont or New Hampshire.
-While the Ndutu area typically holds the bulk of the famous wildebeest herds at this time of year, there are many other important habitats with different and special birds and wildlife to be found elsewhere.
-Having already traveled through the "western corridor," we'll want to explore more of this vast national park and will concentrate for the next two days on areas in the central part of the Serengeti.
-Here we can head off in any promising direction, depending on local conditions.
+With a further 3,200 square miles protected in the surrounding Ngorongoro Conservation Area.
+The total area is as large as Vermont or New Hampshire.
+We begin our exploration off this vast national park, concentrating for the next two days on areas in the central part of the Serengeti.
+From here we can head in any promising direction, depending on local conditions.
 The first differences we'll notice in this area are the clusters of kopjes (pronounced "copies")-large isolated, weather-smoothed and rounded lumps of granite, some the size of large houses.
-These interrupt the vast flatness of the plains and provide shelter and shade for all sorts of wildlife, including idle Lions; Klipspringer; hyrax; nesting vultures and Greater Kestrels; and gaudy pink, purple and copper-blue agamid lizards.
-The Seronera River area with its braided small meandering streams has associated groves of yellow bark acacias ("fever" trees).
-Here again we'll note obvious changes as we find wallowing Hippopotami, secretive Bohor Reedbuck, maybe a Nile Monitor and certainly many more bird species.
-It is also prime Leopard country and we'll be doing all we can to ensure finding this nearly mythical animal.
-Large herds of African Buffalo and smaller numbers of Topi and Kongoni (Red Hartebeest) are also found here, becoming scarce farther east.
+These interrupt the vast flatness of the plains and provide shelter and shade for all sorts of wildlife, including idle lions; hyrax; Klipspringer; nesting vultures and Greater Kestrels; and gaudy pink, purple and copper-blue agamid lizards.

+The Seronera River area with its braided small meandering streams has associated groves of Yellow-bark Acacias ("fever" trees) plus the occasional, leafy Sausage Tree -favorite haunts for a dozing leopard, and we'll be doing all we can to locate one of these illusive cats during our stay!
+The wide range of habitats means we could find large herds of African Buffalo and smaller numbers of Topi and Kongoni (Red Hartebeest), wallowing Hippopotami, secretive Bohor Reedbuck, or maybe a Nile Monitor!

-Birds in this area and around our lodge should be plentiful.
-Bright little Purple Grenadiers, cordonbleus, and White-bellied Canaries peck seeds from the ground, while Golden-breasted and Cinnamon-breasted buntings sing their exuberant songs from the tops of stunted acacias along hillside slopes.
-Shrikes abound-Magpie Shrikes, various fiscal shrikes, Brown-crowned Tchagras, and migrant Red-backed and Isabelline/Red-tailed shrikes.
-Brightly colored Superb and Hildebrandt's starlings are commonplace, as are Wattled Starlings, Red-billed and Yellow-billed oxpeckers, White-headed and Red-billed buffalo-weavers, dull Swahili Sparrows, and African Gray Flycatcher.
-Raptors are a constant sight in the skies and this area is particularly fine for them.
-We have excellent chances of encountering anything from the huge Martial Eagle to the tiny Pygmy Falcon (smaller than some of the shrikes in this region), including snake-eagles, the iconic and striking Bateleur, Long-crested Eagle, wintering groups of Montagu's and Pallid harriers, and Lesser Kestrels.
+Birds in this area, and around our lodge should be plentiful.
+Bright little Purple Grenadiers, Cordonbleus, and White- bellied Canaries peck seeds from the ground, while Golden-breasted and Cinnamon-breasted buntings sing their exuberant songs from the tops of stunted acacias along hillside slopes.
+Shrikes abound-Magpie Shrikes; various fiscal shrikes; Brown-crowned Tchagras; migrant Red-backed and Isabelline/Redtailed shrikes.
+We will search for the rangerestricted and highly comical Gray-crested Helmetshrike during our drives.

+Brightly colored Superb-, Rüppell's- and Hildebrandt's Starlings are commonplace, as are Red-billed and Yellow-billed oxpeckers, White-headed and Red-billed Buffaloweavers, dull-colored Swahili Sparrows, and African Gray Flycatchers.
+The plains below the lodge offer a chance to see Fischer's Sparrowlarks, Double-banded Coursers and Chestnut-bellied Sandgrouse.